Russian Banana Seed Potatoes

 Heirloom favorite fingerling.

+We're sorry, this product has been discontinued and is no longer available.
 Small plants produce large sets of small, banana-shaped tubers with light yellow skin and flesh.
 Excellent for roasting, boiling, and potato salad.
-Moderate resistance to common scab.
-Organic tubers are also available.

 - This product does not ship to Canada.